 Let them help

 Toddlers love to help out around the house and do whatever their parents are doing.
 Diaper changes are no different.
-Give them a job to do.
-Keep diapers and wipes in a place they can reach.
-You can then ask them to get what you need for a diaper change.
+To keep them from fighting a diaper change, give them a job to do.
+You might keep diapers and wipes in a place they can reach and then ask them to get what you need for a diaper change.

-When you are done, your child might love to help throw the diaper away.
+When you’re finished, your child might love to help throw the diaper away.

 Let them choose their clothes

-Your child may not have a well-developed sense of style, but toddlers frequently know what they like and don’t like.
+Your child probably doesn’t have a well-developed sense of style yet, but toddlers frequently know what they like and don’t like.
 Look for signs that your child is uncomfortable in what they are wearing – especially if they fight redressing after a diaper change.
 Consider the material and the temperature to help your child feel more comfortable.

 Even if you don’t want your child to have free access to all of their clothes, you may want to give them a few options to choose from.
-The same goes for diapers – have a few different styles on hand or let them pick the character design when you are diaper shopping.
+The same goes for diapers – have a few different styles on hand or let them pick the character design next time you’re diaper shopping.
 Offering these choices gives your child a feeling of control.

 As toddlers become more self-aware, they may feel the need to have privacy during diaper changes.
 It is important to respect and accommodate that need.
 Give your child a choice of where they would like to have their diaper changed.
 Also, allow them the choice of closing the door.
 These choices will help them feel more independent and in control.